A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: MODEL OVERVIEW

 \subsection{Data}

+This study used data from the Scientific Registry of Transplant Recipients (SRTR).
+The SRTR data system includes data on all donor, wait-listed candidates, and transplant recipients in the US, submitted by the members of the Organ Procurement and Transplantation Network (OPTN)\@.
+The Health Resources and Services Administration (HRSA), U.S. Department of Health and Human Services provides oversight to the activities of the OPTN and SRTR contractors.

-Different data sources were used in order to compute all of the needed parameters for the simulation model.
-Data from the 2018--2019 time period involving the waiting list (removals, new candidates, and average length), transplants performed, and expected acceptance ratio of organs per transplantation center was obtained from the SRTR \shortcite{[4]}.
-OPTN data from the time period 2012--2014 involving the pool of organs donated and organs lost was also used to evaluate the quality of organs.
-Finally, the maximum cold-ischemia time (CIT, i.e. time between the chilling of a tissue, organ, or body part after its blood supply has been reduced or cut off and the time it is warmed by having its blood supply restored) considered was 16 hours for livers and 40 hours for kidneys; these values are consistent with the highest CITs encountered in practice, according to \shortciteN{[11]} and \shortciteN{[12]}.
+In fact, several data sources were used in order to compute all of the needed parameters for the simulation model.
+Public data from the 2018--2019 time period involving the waiting list (removals, new candidates, and average length), transplants performed, and expected acceptance ratio of organs per transplantation center was obtained from the SRTR \shortcite{[4]}.
+Private OPTN data from the time period 2012--2014 involving the pool of organs donated and organs lost was also used to evaluate the quality of organs (that time period was used because it is the last to include that information among the files shared under the collaboration agreement with the OPTN)\@.
+Finally, the maximum cold-ischemia time (CIT, i.e., the time between the chilling of a tissue, organ, or body part after its blood supply has been reduced or cut off and the time it is warmed by having its blood supply restored) considered was 16 hours for livers and 40 hours for kidneys; these values are consistent with the highest CITs encountered in practice, according to \shortciteN{[11]} and \shortciteN{[12]}.
 We now discuss preparation of organ data, followed by that of transplantation center data.